 Protect your identity and accounts with Armed Forces Bank

 Armed Forces Bank will never send unsolicited emails or text messages asking you to provide, update or verify personal information.
-If you have any questions or concerns about unsolicited emails or text messages or phone calls, please call (888) 929-2265 or forward suspicious emails or texts to email@example.com and then delete them.
+If you have any questions or concerns about unsolicited emails or text messages or phone calls, please login to Digital Banking and send us a message.
+Also, please forward suspicious emails or texts to firstname.lastname@example.org and then delete them.
+You may also call or visit a branch for assistance.

 If you have entered personal information in response to a suspicious email, text, pop-up window, or phony website claiming to be affiliated with Armed Forces Bank, contact us immediately.
 Please make sure to include the phone number or link provided in the email or text message.